Foreign Currency Translation: Definition, Methods & CTA

 Current Rate Method

 This is the most common.
 Assets and liabilities are taken over at the currency rate of exchange on the balance sheet date.
-For the income statement, most companies don’t chase daily moves, but use an average rate across the period to keep things consistent.
-Equity accounts are carried at historical rates – that is, the rates in effect when the capital was contributed or earnings were retained.
-Any exchange differences don’t hit net income directly; they show up in a separate line in equity that’s often called the cumulative translation adjustment.
+Under ASC 830-10-15, all assets and liabilities are translated at the closing rate at period end.
+For the income statement, most companies don't chase daily moves, but use an average rate across the period to keep things consistent.
+Equity accounts are carried at historical rates - that is, the rates in effect when the capital was contributed or earnings were retained.
+Any exchange differences don't hit net income directly; they show up in a separate line in equity that's often called the cumulative translation adjustment.

 Temporal (Monetary - Nonmonetary) Method

 This approach is used when the local books are not in the functional currency.
 Monetary items like cash, receivables, payables, and debt are translated at the closing rate.
-Nonmonetary items – like inventory, fixed assets, and prepaid expenses – are translated at historical rates.
+Nonmonetary items - like inventory, fixed assets, and prepaid expenses - are translated at historical rates.
+Per IAS 21.39–48, nonmonetary items use historical exchange rates corresponding to the date of acquisition.
 Income statement items are tied to the assets or liabilities that generate them: revenue tied to receivables might use an average rate, while depreciation follows the historical rate of the asset.
 Under this method, translation differences flow through net income, not equity.

 Which Method Applies?